5 min read

 • Use "dash" to insert list separators in PR descriptions

 One thing worth configuring early: your custom dictionary.
-Add your repo names, internal libraries, and team-specific terms so Willow transcribes them correctly from day one.
+Add your repo names, internal libraries, and team-specific terms so Willow Voice transcribes them correctly from day one.
 It learns your project vocabulary over time, but seeding it upfront cuts down on corrections during live reviews.

 Write Better Pull Request Descriptions in Minutes, Not Hours